66,395 bells

 » What is Anicro (Pattern Related)?

-» What do all the abbreviations on ACC mean?
+» What do all the abbreviations and terms on ACC mean?

 » What are Giveaways and how do they work?